mark-hingston/ragger/README.md

 *   **Retrieval-Augmented Generation (RAG):** Answers user queries using relevant context retrieved from a codebase vector store.
 *   **Vector Store:** Uses Qdrant for efficient storage and retrieval of code embeddings.
 *   **LLM Integration:** Utilises OpenAI models (like GPT-4o and GPT-4o Mini) via the Vercel AI SDK integration within Mastra for embedding generation, routing decisions, final answer generation, and evaluation.
 *   **Hypothetical Document Embeddings (HyDE):** Generates a hypothetical answer to the user's query first, then uses the embedding of that hypothetical answer for retrieval, potentially improving relevance.
+This feature can be toggled on/off using the `HYDE_ENABLED` environment variable.
 *   **Dynamic Retrieval Routing:** An agent analyses the user query to decide between basic semantic search and metadata-filtered search in Qdrant.
 *   **Internal Re-ranking:** The `vectorQueryTool` internally re-ranks initial search results using the configured LLM provider before returning the final context, improving relevance without a separate external call.
 *   **LLM-as-a-Judge Evaluation:** Evaluates the generated answer's quality (accuracy, relevance, completeness) based on the query and retrieved context using a dedicated evaluation agent.